Compartmental-reaction diffusion framework for microscale dynamics of extracellular serotonin in brain tissue: Main results

-for $j\in\lbrace{1,\ldots,N\rbrace}$ and with the indicator function $\mathbbm{1}_\freq(j)$ which is 1 if varicosity $j$ is periodically firing and 0 otherwise.
+for $j\in\lbrace{1,\ldots,N\rbrace}$ and where $(\mathbbm{1}_\freq)_j$ is the $j$th entry in the indicator vector $\mathbbm{1}_\freq \in \{0,1\}^N$, which is 1 if varicosity $j$ is periodically firing and 0 otherwise.
 It is now central to derive whether $\sfE^\freq_t[u_j]$ settles to a finite steady-state and what bounds on the steady-state can be obtained.
-First we present a small helpful result that states that we can move the period-averaging operator into the convolution if we are interested in the long-term dynamics, before deriving a corresponding lower bound on $\sfE^\freq_t[u_j]$, and eventually showing that a unique steady state exists.
+First we present a small helpful result that states that we can move the period-averaging operator into the convolution if we are interested in the long-term dynamics, before deriving a corresponding lower bound on $\sfE^\freq_t[u_j]$, and eventually showing that a unique steady-state exists.

 \begin{lemma} For a bounded oscillatory function $g(t)$ with oscillation frequency $\freq$ and a steadily decaying function $h(t)$ with $\lim_{t\to\infty} h(t) = 0$, it holds that